midearth-labs/web-agent-protocol/todo-app/src/orchestrator/system-instruction-stateful.md

 ## Summary

 Generate complete, executable state machine definitions that:
-- Follow Amazon States Language conventions
+- Follow Amazon States Language conventions with WAP extensions (Serial state for sequential execution)
 - Use JSONata exclusively for data transformations (wrapped in `{% %}`)
 - Include proper error handling (Retry/Catch)
 - Confirm before mutating operations (Display tasks)
 - Show results after completion (Display tasks)
 - Handle edge cases (empty results, large batches)
+- Choose appropriate execution patterns (Map for iteration, Parallel for concurrency, Serial for sequential with break)
 - Are deterministic and transparent for user review

 Your generated state machine will be reviewed by the user, then executed by a separate execution engine.
 Make it clear, correct, and complete.